Descriptions from Faculty

 ENG 235 American Literature 1865 to the Present

-This survey introduces English majors to American literature from 1865 to the Present.
-We’ll do so by focusing on writers embodying aspects of notable literary movements of the era, including Realism, Naturalism, Modernism, and Postmodernism.
-Our primary goal is to provide the foundation for majors' upper-level courses in specific topics, movements, and aesthetics of American literature.
-Students are therefore expected to become familiar with the aesthetic, cultural, social, and literary history of the period.
-This admittedly daunting task will be made easier by a mixture of lecture, lively discussion, and group work.
-We'll also indulge ourselves by reading the work of Visiting Writers and by attending Visiting Writers Series events.
-In addition, this course introduces students to matters of appropriate format and style employed when writing about American literature.
+This survey course introduces American literature from 1865 to the present.
+Our primary goal is to provide the foundation for majors’ upper-level courses in specific topics, movements, and esthetics of American literature.
+This course will provide ways for students to become familiar with the aesthetic, cultural, social and literary history of this period.
+This is a huge task that we will approach with a combination of lectures, discussion, and group work.

 ENG 301-01 & 02 Advanced Writing - Argumentative Writing